When Is the 72-Hour DOT Check?

 Written by Nick Webster

 “When is the 72-hour DOT check?” is an excellent question that our organization receives from countless customers.
 The date for this check changes every year.
-In 2023, the 72-hour DOT check will take place from May 16 to May 18.
+In 2023, the 72-hour DOT check will occur from May 16 to May 18.

 A 72-hour DOT check refers to the Commercial Vehicle Safety Alliance (CVSA) International Roadcheck.
-It’s also referred to as “DOT Week” or the “DOT Blitz.”
+It’s also called “DOT Week” or the “DOT Blitz.”
 The Roadcheck is an annual event that sees commercial vehicle inspections conducted across the United States, Canada, and Mexico.
 Read here about Starting a Trucking Company Correctly.

 For 72 hours straight, enforcement officials will perform up to 15 vehicle checks per minute—making this the largest targeted inspection of its kind in the world.
 So don't be surprised if you see more trucks pulled over on the side of the road during DOT Week!
-Make sure your vehicles are compliant with safety regulations so you can pass any roadside inspections.
+Ensure your vehicles comply with safety regulations so you can pass any roadside inspections.
 Learn here How to Prepare for a Compliance DOT Audit.

 Tips To Prepare for the Annual DOT Roadcheck